azhuge233/SteamDB-FreeGames/README.md

 To schedule the script, use cron.d in Linux(macOS) or Task Scheduler in Windows.

-**Notice**: when the script used as a scheduled task, change the "PATH" and "ONE_HOUR_PATH" variable to your absolute path.
+**Notice**: when the script used as a scheduled task, change the "PATH" variable to your absolute path.

 Tested on Windows Server 2016 (python3.8) and macOS Catalina 10.15.4 (python3.7.7), both have the latest Chrome and chromedriver installed.